Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Conclusion

 \section{Conclusion}

 In this work we have presented a methodology based on actual computing system energy measurements for understanding power and energy consumption of production level scientific simulation codes.
-Using our methodology, we performed studies using LLNL's Ares, MARBL, and Imp codes.
+Using our methodology, we performed studies using the Ares, Marbl, and Imp codes from Lawrence Livermore National Lab.
 We found that it is imperative to perform energy measurements, as using a surrogate such as processor TDP may overestimate power usage when running scientific applications.

 Additionally, we introduce the notion of the required speedup for an energy breakeven point between platforms.
-Based on our experiments, we have found that Ares, MARBL, and Imp require 2-3x speedups on Sierra over a CTS-1 platform (node-to-node comparison) to reach the breakeven point between platforms.
-In practice, however these codes achieve much greater speedups on a GPU based system compared to the CTS-1 platform thereby requiring less energy to run on the GPU platform.
-For these problems Sierra was able to provide an energy savings of 2.33x for the Imp code, 6.35x for MARBL, and 1.6-5x for Ares over the CTS-1 platform.
+Based on our experiments, we have found that Ares, Marbl, and Imp only require between 2-3x speedups on Sierra over a CTS-1 platform (node-to-node comparison) to reach the breakeven point between platforms.
+In practice, however these codes achieve much greater speedups on a GPU-based system compared to the CTS-1 platform thereby requiring less energy to run on the GPU platform.
+For these problems Sierra was able to provide an energy savings of 2.33x for the Imp code, 6.35 for Marbl, and 1.6--5x for Ares over the CTS-1 platform.

 Our studies also suggest that faster execution time tends to result in improved energy efficiency, but often with greater power usage.
-Figure~\ref{fig:Measured power from codes} illustrates the different power ranges for the applications comparing in addition to the idle and LinPACK power rates.
+Figure~\ref{fig:Measured power from codes} illustrates the power ranges across for our three applications compared to the idle and LinPACK power rates.
 Finally, higher throughput correlates with higher energy efficiency.